Skip to Content

 Hospitality

-The divine strength or ability to create warm, welcoming environment for others in places such as your home, office or church.
+The spiritual gift of hospitality is the divine strength or ability to create warm, welcoming environment for others in places such as your home, office or church.

 • Ability to create an atmosphere of warmth where people feel welcome, loved and cared for